HackYourFuture/post-grad-ed/Week3/README.md

 ### Finished?

-At the end of this week you need to deliver upon the following in the Slack channel [#postgraduationpack](https://hackyourfuture.slack.com/archives/C010LE1F9U7):
+At the end of this week you need to deliver upon the following in the PGP Slack channel:

 1. Write out in 100 words or less your number #1 key lesson you learned this week